 For those wanting to walk further into nature, Tennessee’s State Parks are a natural choice.

 The Edgar Evins State Park in DeKalb County has 12 miles of trails.
-Take your pick from a short 10-mile stroll or a more hearty hike.
+Take your pick from a short stroll or a more hearty hike.
 Trails range from easy to difficult.

 - The Highland Rim Nature Trail is a 1.25-mile loop.
 This trail is noted for its scenic views, wildflowers, native plants and wildlife.
 However, this diversity comes with a price.
 The terrain gets steep (rated moderate to difficult), and plant growth may cover trail markers.
 Suggested for more experienced hikers.